Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

 ![In this Solution architecture diagram, Batch Explorer has a bi-directional arrow pointing to Batch, which has a bi-directional arrow pointing to a Pool made up of Virtual Machines (FFmpeg).
 The pool has bi-directional arrows pointing to Storage.](media/solution-architecture-diagram.png "Solution architecture diagram")

 In this lab, you deploy Azure Batch and an Azure Batch Pool consisting of Linux Virtual Machines.
-The Pool of VMs is configured to run the FFmpeg app to process videos across the VM nodes in the pool.
-This is done using Batch templates and files, which enable you to perform scale-out execution of command line executables (in this case FFmpeg) without having to write any code.
-You can use Azure Batch Explorer or the Azure CLI to manage and monitor jobs executing in the Pool.
+The pool of VMs is configured to run the FFmpeg app to process videos across the VM nodes in the pool.
+This is done using Batch templates and files, which enable you to perform scale-out execution of command-line executables (in this case FFmpeg) without having to write any code.
+You can use Azure Batch Explorer or the Azure CLI to manage and monitor jobs executing in the pool.

 ## Requirements